coveo/search-ui-extensions/adr/ADR-template.md

 ### Context

-[ The main decision drivers were to be able to add the ViewedByCustomer component to each result, without adding it a second time, when the option in the UserActions component is true. ]
+[ Context behind all of the design decision associated with the feature ]

 ### Decisions